logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/troubleshooting-web-automation/how-do-i-execute-cross-browser-automated-tests/link-each-variation-to-a-version/_index.md

 ![](/images/TA_Automation/Images/web_automation_linked_variations.png)

-**Important:** You must modify the user-defined action or interface entity of the respective variations to have TestArchitect execute web automated tests using the respective browsers.
+{{<important>}} You must modify the user-defined action or interface entity of the respective variations to have TestArchitect execute web automated tests using the respective browsers.
 For example:

 ![](/images/TA_Automation/Images/web_automation_linked_variations_details.png)